 Picking the Date & Time

 Don’t forget to check the hairstyling option if you would like to get your hair done.
-If you end up changing your mind about your plan or hairdo, etc., that is perfectly fine.
-Everything can be changed on the day of.
+If you end up changing your mind about your plan or hairdo, you can make changes on the day of.

 Arriving for Your Appointment

 Apart from bringing an ID, there is no need to bring anything extra for your appointment.
-Just try to get there a few minutes early that way you don’t feel rushed.
+Simply plan to get there a few minutes early.
+That way, you don’t feel rushed.

 Choosing a Kimono